anton-nikan/concept_engine/readme.txt

 Intro:
 -----
 This project is my playground for value semantics and Modern C++ programming.
-Greatly inspired by Sean Parent's talk on value semantics and concept-based polymorphism (http://www.youtube.com/watch?v=_BpMYeUFXv8) and many other articles on C++11 concepts.
+Greatly inspired by Sean Parent's talk "Value semantics and concept-based polymorphism" (http://www.youtube.com/watch?v=_BpMYeUFXv8) and many other articles on C++11 techniques.

 The objective is to apply methods described by Sean Parent to game development needs by creation of easy to use, safe sprite rendering framework.
 Althought the current code is just a simulation it contains some major concepts used